 Today, I am experimenting on baking moist butter cake.
 I know for the fact that butter cake main ingredients are butter sugar flour eggs milk vanilla essence and baking powder.
-As I have previously bake a couples of them with fruits and the basic butter cake.
+As I have previously baked a couples of them with fruits and the basic butter cake.

-Instead of a standard 250 g butter used in my previous cake and by many chef home cooks and bakers; I am daring to explore the combination of block butter with proactive olive oil spread (margarine).
+Instead of a standard 250 g butter used in my previous cake and by many chef, home cooks and bakers; I am daring to explore the combination of block butter with proactive olive oil spread (margarine).

-Next I am also exploring the different method used by others chef home cooks and bakers: using different oven temperature techniques and pans.
+Next, I am also exploring the different method used by others chef home cooks and bakers: using different oven temperature techniques and pans.

 I am pleased that my experimenting and exploring my natural skills from God proved successful.
 The cake is moist fluffy soft and delicious as told by my family.
 There are no 3 helpings.
-All gone by the time its served.
+All gone by the time it served.

 Therefore, I am keen to share it with you.
 Trust you too will try and bake it and share it with your family as I did.
 Perhaps, even more creative too.
+Let’s start baking!!!!

 200 g unsalted butter